In this post, you will learn…

 Window Washing Tips

-You’ll need a good squeegee, some clean, dry cloths and a spray bottle of window cleaning solution.
+You will need a good squeegee, some clean, dry cloths and a spray bottle of window cleaning solution.
 If you want to take an environmentally friendly route (which we recommend), then a solution of warm water and vinegar will do the trick and get your windows clean.

 When you have Stanek windows installed in your home, the chore of window cleaning will be a breeze.
 Plus, if you do notice any issues with your windows, just give us a call and we’ll set up a service appointment to address the problem.